ghoomfrog/universe/computer science/interlaced mantissa and exponent.md

 The mantissa and the exponent can independently be signed.
 The signs are the least significant bits of their respective parts.
 A sign of 0 denotes negativity for both parts: it's like two's complement but with reversed sign roles.

-Here's a comparison of a signed number formatted in both 64-bit floating-point and 64-bit IME.
+Here's a comparison of a fully signed number (with both a signed mantissa and exponent) formatted in both 64-bit floating-point and 64-bit IME.
 Bold bits are part of the exponent, and italicized ones are signs.
 The least significant bits are to the right.

 Format|Value
 ------|-----